 Flame-Retardant

-It is estimated that a metal roof in some regions of the country will save you up to 30% on your homeowner’s insurance policy a year.
+A metal roof in some regions of the country is estimated to save you up to 30% on your homeowner’s insurance policy a year.

 Other Factors That Contribute to the Lifespan of A Metal Roof